mjp/node-linkscape/README.md

 # SeoMOZ Mozscape API Library

-##This is UNFINISHED and will not yet work!!!

 Node-mozscape is a node.js module for asynchronously communicating with the [MOZ Mozscape APIs](http://moz.com/products/api).
 It supports the url-metrics, links, anchor-text, and top-pages APIs.